 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Kuwait, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Kuwait is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

 Driving in Kuwait is extremely hazardous.
-Although Kuwait has an extensive and modern system of well-lit roads, excessive speed on both primary and secondary roads, coupled with lax enforcement of traffic regulations and a high density of vehicles (one vehicle for every 25 residents), leads to frequent and often fatal accidents.
+Although Kuwait has an extensive and modern system of well-lit roads, excessive speed on both primary and secondary roads, coupled with lax enforcement of traffic regulations and a high density of vehicles (almost one vehicle for every 2residents), leads to frequent and often fatal accidents.
 Incidents of road rage, distraction on the part of drivers, poor driving skills, and highway brinksmanship are common in Kuwait, and can be unsettling to Western drivers in Kuwait who are accustomed to more rigid adherence to traffic laws.

 The government-owned Kuwait Public Transportation Company and the City Bus Company operate bus services throughout the Kuwait City metropolitan area, on 50 different routes, which are widely used by the low-income expatriate labor force.
 Taxis are available at major hotels and may be telephoned to pick up passengers at other locations.
 It is sometimes possible to hail taxis on streets; taxis have meters, but fares are more commonly negotiated.
 U.S. citizens are advised to use only marked taxis with meters.
 U.S. citizens, especially those traveling alone and/or in darkness hours, should avoid sitting in the front seat of a taxi, do not travel to unfamiliar areas, do not enter taxis with unknown passengers, and not engage in “small talk” that can be misinterpreted as interest in the taxi driver.
 Visitors can use international driving permits issued by their respective countries within the time limit of their visas; however, the visitor must also have liability insurance.
 It is illegal to drive in Kuwait without a license and car registration documents.
 If an individual is stopped and cannot produce these documents, the individual may be taken to a police station and held until the documents are presented on his/her behalf.